 When choosing DJs or wedding bands, use an agency such as 7 Entertainment.
 Find out what genres of music they cover and whether they accept playlists and requests.
 Selecting a photographer also requires research.
 Luckily, most wedding photographers have online photo galleries, allowing you to compare photographers without scheduling interviews.

-You will want to plan the entertainment months ahead of time to reserve your preferred choices.
+You will want to plan the wedding entertainment months ahead of time to reserve your preferred choices.
 If you wait too long, the DJ or photographer you want may already be booked.

 3. Choose the Right Time of the Year